BACK TO TOP

 Mining company: Merthyr (South Wales) Ltd (MSW) is the current operator of the sprawling opencast coal mine, Ffos-y-fran, in Merthyr Tydfil, South Wales.

 MSW's 'solution': To downgrade the restoration scheme promised to surrounding communities to one that amounts to doing as little as possible.
-Even returning the tens of millions of cubic metres of coal tips to fill in the gaping void the company created and allowed to flood is considered "not feasible or economic" (EIA Scoping Report, July 2024)
+Even returning the tens of millions of cubic metres of coal tips to fill in the gaping void the company created and allowed to flood is considered "not feasible or economic" (EIA Scoping Report, July 2024).
+If this downgrade is agreed to by the Council, MSW is off the hook for the original restoration cost.
+An independent forensic accountant reports this is the easiest ploy for MSW to evade up to £105 million in restoration costs.

 Our recommendation: Merthyr Tydfil County Borough Council has refused to pursue MSW to deliver on the contractually agreed level of restoration, and is poised to consider a downgraded plan by MSW which would affect surrounding communities living in Merthyr Tydfil for generations.
 Haven't they put up with enough after 16 years of coal mining, dust, and noise pollution?
 The Welsh Government urgently needs to launch an inquiry MSW finances and the Council's actions, issuing a 'holding directive' to prevent the Council approving the downgraded plan in the meantime.